avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 It is important to note that even if cleaning the text may not seem very significant, cleaning text is important for setting up the data because text data from tweets includes html links, extra space and lines, punctuation, and emojis which all may hinder TextBlob Sentiment Analysis scores.

-#### Step 5: How many tweets TextBlob identified as negative, neutral, and positive sentiment in August
+#### Step 5: The number of tweets TextBlob identified as negative, neutral, and positive sentiment in August

 ![Alternate image text](/images/twitter/august_textblob_sentiment.png)